As a nation, why do some of us feel so much pain these days?

-Even though it hurts to see the lack of these things because of the unfairness of life and of social bullying, I am not sorry that I feel the pain.
-It’s proof that I’m not a sociopathic hate-monger.
-It’s proof that I am growing in wisdom, (as the bible would teach, it’s because I’m NOT a fool).
+Even though it hurts, I am not sorry that I feel the pain.
+It’s proof that I’m not ignorant.
+I’m not a sociopath.
+It’s proof that I am maturing into wisdom.
+It proves I’m not a fool.

 If you, like me, are feeling pain and anxiety because of these huge, unresolvable issues, don’t let it defeat you.
 You feel the pain because you are a good, wise person.
 If pain’s purpose is to promote change, then relieve your pain by finding some small way to become part of the cure.
 Even if you feel it’s a tiny contribution to a huge problem, something is better than nothing.

 “Love not put into action is only a word.” —Mother Theresa.